 This one from Amazon comes with a silicone mat.

 You might think, I was so amazed that I stayed behind to continue my mission of restoring the beloved baking sheets.
 But no, I was not that dedicated to my project.
 But I did take note of that moment, stored it in the back of my brain, and have been using this method ever since.

 Over the years I have heard some other methods that people swear by.
 Most of them include some powder and liquid combination to make a paste like substance (very similar to my discovery several years back).

 But others seem silly at best.

 Such as: using dryer sheets.
 This method assumes I guess, that the dryer sheet will loosen up the caked on dirt and grease when put in the pan with boiling water.
 My experience has told me that the heat from the boiling water is probably doing all the work here.
 I really don’t feel adding a dryer sheet is necessary.

 There are some more that I do like, however.
 There’s a method that many seem to use that mixes baking soda, vinegar and salt.
 It appears to work pretty well, but only with coarse salt.
 Personally, I’d rather not use my salt for cleaning.
 It is far more valuable to me as a seasoning.

 Perfecting my method

 Over the years I have made slight adjustments to how I clean aluminum anything, and the biggest change came when I began cooking with stainless steel tools.
-Cleaning stainless steel requires some more work than regular cookware, and a product called “Bar Keepers Friend” is insanely useful.
+Cleaning stainless steel requires some more work than regular cookware, and a product called “Bar Keepers Friend (Amazon)” is incredibly useful.

 I now swear by this stuff because of its polishing ability.
 And eventually I figured, why not add some “BFK” to the paste and see if it helps any.
 Not surprisingly to me, it did.
 My pans are now not just somewhat cleaner, but much shinier than they were before.